RomboDev/Miscellaneous/MRbluenoisepointsets/readme.md

 On Linux simply run.. _acompileANDarun.sh
 For ISPC simply download the ISPC exec put it in a sys path and then run.. ispc_compileANDarun.sh

-All three version of the executable are directly available eventually :
+All three version of the executable are available eventually :
 - appcpp_perm
 - appc_perm
 - appispc_perm